EdoardoLaGreca/werc-on-openbsd/README.md

 Automate [Werc](http://werc.cat-v.org/) setup on [OpenBSD](https://www.openbsd.org/).

+## Useful info

-Both the `setup.sh` and `unsetup.sh` scripts (in their current version) have been successfully tested on OpenBSD 7.5.
+Both the `setup.sh` and `unsetup.sh` scripts, in their latest available version, have been successfully tested on OpenBSD 7.5.
 Prior or later versions of OpenBSD may not work.

+A [tagged commit](https://git-scm.com/book/en/v2/Git-Basics-Tagging), whose tag name is in the form `vN.M` with `N` and `M` integers, is a commit whose working tree has the following characteristics:

+1. It has a readable README which is carefully divided into sections and contains instructions about the usage of the two scripts.
+The README file may also contain checksums for the two scripts.
+2. It has the two scripts, `setup.sh` and `unsetup.sh`, tested against the latest OpenBSD stable version (available at that point in time) with positive outcome and no known side effect on the system.

+Since the testing process is manual I may overlook some edge cases, sometimes on purpose and sometimes not.
+I care about the quality of my software but testing every single line against all its possible edge cases is really time consuming and unsustainable.

-**Performing an OpenBSD release upgrade (e.g. by using [sysupgrade(8)](https://man.openbsd.org/sysupgrade.8)) or updating the plan9port package may break the current Werc installation.** It is advised to always test your Werc installation after performing either a system upgrade or a plan9port update, and to reinstall Werc (using the two scripts) when it stops working.
+**Performing an OpenBSD release upgrade (e.g. by using [sysupgrade(8)](https://man.openbsd.org/sysupgrade.8)) or updating the plan9port package may break the current Werc installation.** It is advised to always test your Werc installation after performing either a system upgrade or a plan9port update and to reinstall Werc (using the two scripts) in case it stops working.

-To preserve the original config files that are going to be modified, the setup script makes a copy (backup) of them and adds `.bk` at the end of their name.
+To preserve the original config files that are going to be modified, the setup script backs them up by adding `.bk` to the end of their name.
 For example, the original `/etc/httpd.conf` file is copied to `/etc/httpd.conf.bk`.
 To restore the original files, the unsetup script renames the backup files with their original name.
-For this reason, **before running `setup.sh`, make sure to NOT have `/etc/httpd.conf.bk` or `/etc/fstab.bk` in your filesystem.**
+For this reason, **before running `setup.sh`, make sure to NOT have files named `/etc/httpd.conf.bk` or `/etc/fstab.bk` in your filesystem.**

 ## Rationale and Details